“Playing in either Champions League or the Europe League (the former UEFA Cup) and doing well could mean some real economic muscle.”

 Alvbåge said having an experienced team is yet another reason for Rosenborg’s success.

 “It’s an important issue and I think it’s going to be part of whether a Swedish team is successful,” he said.
 “You need experience when you start playing games abroad.
 It is difficult to get used to when you use to play in Moldova or Turkey or Kazakhstan.
 It’s a different game and you have to be able to focus, and having experienced players—that is really something important.”

 Like Rosenborg and FC Copenhagn, this winter Malmö played an ambititious series of international matches as it prepared for the 2011 Allsvenskan. Ågren said the club scheduled matches with Romanian, Russian and English Premier League clubs specifically to prepare its players for the rigors of a European campaign.

-Key is consistency No matter how good Malmö or Örebro or Helsingborg are on paper, the teams must win on the field.
+No matter how good Malmö or Örebro or Helsingborg are on paper, the teams must win on the field.
 Many Swedish teams look at the consistency American sports franchises such as the Detroit Red Wings in hockey and the St. Louis Cardinals of baseball have achieved without breaking the bank.